Business & Resident Resources

 To find the program that best meets your business needs go to Small Business Guidance and Loan Resources.

-Paycheck Protection Program – prioritizes millions of Americans employed by small businesses by authorizing up to $349 billion toward job retention and certain other expenses.
+As of January 11, 2021, the Paycheck Protection Program (PPP) has re-opened.
+This program prioritizes millions of Americans employed by small businesses by authorizing up to $349 billion toward job retention and certain other expenses.
 Small businesses and eligible nonprofit organizations, Veterans organizations, and Tribal businesses described in the Small Business Act, as well as individuals who are self-employed or are independent contractors, are eligible if they also meet program size standards.
-See Press Release (PDF) Under this program:
+See Press Release

 SBA Debt Relief - The SBA Debt Relief program will provide a reprieve to small businesses as they overcome the challenges created by this health crisis.
 Under this program: